yahoo/fluxible/packages/fluxible-plugin-devtools/docs/fluxible-plugin-devtools.md

 `context` and `componentContext` are extended with a `devtools` namespace with some some methods.

- * `componentContext.devtools.getActionHistory()`: Returns an array of top level actions that were exected.
+ * `componentContext.devtools.getActionHistory()`: Returns an array of top level actions that were executed.
 Every action has a children property which contains an array of child actions.
 This output can be used in conjunction with the `ActionTree` component.